 Once you’ve got your 10 articles live on your blog it’s time to LAUNCH and tell the world about it.

-STEP 6 – Create Social Media Accounts
+Step 6 – Create Social Media Accounts

-Woho!
+Woohoo!
 You’ve just launched your blog and your first 10 articles are LIVE.
 Congrats!

 Now you need a place to share your posts – so make sure you create your social media accounts in order to share your genius content.